Revisiting 1920s Men’s Hairstyles

 In the 1920s, men’s haircuts were cut to the appropriate length.
 For men, a hair length of five to seven inches was required to be smooth back or long enough to extend back over the crown of the head without being too long so that it protruded beyond the peak.

-In cases when the male parted his hair on each side, the lengths were a little shorter.
-Visiting the men’s barbershop was essential to maintain a constant cut and length with the sideburns trimmed and the back of the neck clean.
-Men were also treated to a hot towel facial and a new shave by a barber.
+When men parted their hair on each side, the lengths were a little shorter.
+Visiting the men’s barbershop was essential to maintaining a constant cut and length, with the sideburns trimmed and the back of the neck cleaned.
+A barber also treated men to a hot towel facial and a new shave.

 A portrait from the 1920s depicts a man with his hair slicked back and parted in the middle.
-Photo Credit: Deposit Photos
+Photo: Deposit Photos

 After thoroughly oiling his hair, a man would separate his hair into one of three standard styles.
 First, all the hair was combed straight back, with the tops combed over the crown and sides combed down the head and angled toward the rear of the crown.